HydrologyFrankfurt/ReWaterGAP/docs/user_guide/configuration_file.rst

 Setting the "run_basin" to "true" will prompt WaterGAP to run for a particular basin.
 You can define the downstream grid cell using the "path_to_stations_file".
 An example file (stations.csv) can be found in the static_input folder [link].

-For a tutorial on how to run WaterGAP for a particular basin, see here [tutorial].
+For a tutorial on how to run WaterGAP for a particular basin, see :ref:`here <stations>`.

 Output Variables
 ################